ubc-library-rc/intro-genai/content/prompt-generation.md

 ---
 layout: default
-title: Introduction
+title: Working with GenAI tools
 nav_order: 4
 ---
+# Working with GenAI tools
-# Prompt Design
+## Prompt Design
 <img src="images/prompt-design-image.png" style="float:right;width:320px;" alt="A student at a computer learning effective GenAI prompt design">
 If you have any questions or get stuck as you work through this in-class GenAI exercise, please ask the instructor for assistance.
 Have fun!